openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Verified Claims about the End-User can be requested as part of a pre-defined set by utilizing the `scope` parameter as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

-When using this approach the claims associated with a `scope` are administratively defined at the OP and the configuration and request parameters will affect the interface that returns the claims.
-The set of claims will be returned via the UserInfo endpoint if an access token is returned, or in the ID Token if an authorization 'response_type' that does not return an access token is used, as defined in Section 5.3.2 of the OpenID Connect specification [@!OpenID].
+When using this approach the claims associated with a `scope` are administratively defined at the OP and the OP configuration and RP request parameters will determine whether the claims are returned via the ID Token or UserInfo endpoint as defined in Section 5.3.2 of the OpenID Connect specification [@!OpenID].

 # Examples